zesk/build/docs/tools/documentation.md

 #### Arguments

-- `--env envFile` - Optional.
+- `--env-file envFile` - Optional.
 File.
 One (or more) environment files used to map `documentTemplate` prior to scanning, as defaults prior to each function generation, and after file generation.
 - `cacheDirectory` - Required.
 Cache directory where the indexes live.
 - `documentTemplate` - Required.
 The document template containing functions to define
 - `functionTemplate` - Required.
 The template for individual functions defined in the `documentTemplate`.